biaslab/biaslab-hugo/content/open-projects/msc-parallel-reactive-computing.md

 ## Project positioning
 [BIASlab](https://biaslab.github.io/) (FLUX-7.060) is a subgroup of the Signal Processing Systems (SPS) group that aims to develop \textbf{Intelligent Autonomous Agents}.
 These agents interact with their environment through their sensors and actuators in order to learn purposeful behavior without any supervision ("autonomously"), e.g., to navigate, play soccer or they may learn to decode speech signals under bad acoustic conditions.
 Our research projects are inspired by the latest insights from machine learning, computational neuroscience and signal processing.

 Intelligent agents process information through Bayesian inference.
 In our lab, we realize these agents as (Forney-style) \textbf{Factor Graphs} that execute Bayesian inference in complex models through message passing in a graph.
-In our team, we are developing a toolbox that supports message passing-based inference in factor graphs, see [ForneyLab](https://biaslab.github.io/ForneyLab.jl/stable/) and [ReactiveMP](https://biaslab.github.io/ForneyLab.jl/stable/).
+In our team, we are developing a toolbox that supports message passing-based inference in factor graphs, see [RxInfer.jl](https://biaslab.github.io/rxinfer-website/).

 ### Supervision:
 - Weekly progress meetings with Dmitry Bagaev.
+- Periodic progress meetings with larger development team.
 - The student should prepare update meetings, preferably with derivations or visualizations in interactive notebooks.
 - All developed code should be accessible (e.g., on BIASlab's Github organization).

 ## Timeline
-The project is available from September 15th 2021 onwards.
+The project is available from September 2022 onwards.
 The total duration will be 32 weeks.
 Halfway through, there will be a "midterm" evaluation where the student must report on their activities and indicate how they will proceed for the remainder of the project.
 At the end, the student will write a thesis summarizing their work, their findings and possible future steps.
 The thesis will be presented in an official "defense" ceremony and a committee of experts will grade the student's work.